Who Won the Lottery for $1.5 Million in Madawaska, Maine? - NewsBreak

 A storied Presque Isle hotel has been renovated and this week reopened under nonprofit ownership.
 Leaders of Ignite Presque Isle were joined by local and regional officials, community members and guests to cut the ribbon on the Northeastland Hotel, the new Rodney’s Restaurant and an innovation center designed to serve as a co-working and business development space.

-Bangor Man Pleads Guilty to Drug Trafficking in Penobscot and Aroostook Counties
+Former Bangor Man Faces Up to 20 Years for Role in Penobscot and Aroostook County Drug Trafficking

-A 31-year-old man from Bangor pleaded guilty Thursday to drug trafficking charges in Penobscot County and Aroostook County.
-Bangor Man Pleads Guilty to Drug Trafficking in Penobscot and Aroostook Counties.
-Wayne Smith is facing up to 20 years in prison.
-He submitted his guilty plea in U.S. District Court in...
+BANGOR, Maine (WAGM) -A former Bangor resident pleaded guilty in U.S. District Court in Bangor today to conspiracy to distribute and possess with intent to distribute methamphetamine and fentanyl.
+The United State’s Attorney’s office said in a statement " According to court records, between January 2018 and December 2021, Wayne Smith, 31, along with others, trafficked methamphetamine and fentanyl in Penobscot County and Aroostook County.
+His participation in the conspiracy resulted in contacts with local law enforcement that led to the seizure of drugs, firearms, drug paraphernalia and other items.

 wabi.tv